Rent our one bedroom cabin situated in the quaint fishing town of Cabuya on the Nicoya Peninsula in Costa Rica.

 The cabin is made of locally sourced teak and bamboo and is the perfect location for one or two people.
 There is one queen bed and we can also add a double mattress on the floor if you have children/more people.
 The bedroom is located upstairs and opens on to a balcony, where you can relax in your choice of two hammocks.
 The downstairs area is open, minimizing the barrier between outdoor and indoor living, one of the wonderful benefits of living in a tropical climate.
 You can sit and sip your coffee in the morning while watching the monkeys, hummingbirds and iguanas do their thing.

 The bathroom and kitchen are downstairs, along with a kitchen table and another hammock.
 The cabin comes complete with fresh linen, towels and all utensils necessary for cooking.
 There is a standing fan in the bedroom.
-Also has wi-fi.
+There is no internet but there are several cafes nearby that have free wifi.

 Will I like the cabin?